Seafloor magnetic stripes: look again

 People assume that the magnetic field flips right over during a polarity change; apparently that is not so.
 "The reversal mechanism is still not completely understood, even for the last reversal, the Matuyama-Brunhes (M-B).
 Marine sediments"... have "been the main source for the M-B transition records".
 "Their major drawback is that high-frequency field changes are easily smoothed out owing to low accumulation rates".
 A study of wind-blown (aeolian) sediments in north and northwest China provides better information.
 "Two high-resolution paleomagnetic records from the Xifeng and Baoji sections show multiple rapid polarity swings occurred during the M-B transition."
 Results "show 14 short-lived polarity intervals occurred during the M-B polarity transition.
 Because most polarity intervals span less than 1,000 years, they can be easily missed in lower-resolution paleomagnetic records."
 "One should note that the duration of a geomagnetic polarity transition may change with site locations."
 "The duration of the M-B transition varies from 1,000 to 11,000 years, with shorter durations observed at low-latitude sites, and longer durations observed at middle- to high-latitude sites."
 "The reversal duration changes considerably not only with site latitudes, but with site longitudes, with long durations in Antarctica, America, Africa, and Asia."
 "At least some polarity transitions are much more complex than is generally accepted, and are composed of multiple rapid polarity swings."(Yang, 2010)

 Thus the rocks have recorded magnetic polarity reversals that bounced horizontally and vertically over a range of amplitudes, with even faster variation in field intensity.
 So much for the simple 'piano keys' Plate Tectonics model that slowly churns out nicely uniform magnetic stripes.
 It seems clear that the hot spreading surface lava of the ocean floor did indeed record electromagnetic disturbances at Earth's surface (or deeper).
 However, that activity was probably not the repeated overturning of the geomagnetic field.
 It appears instead to have been oscillations that could be described as spasmodic noise or static.
+What could cause such global shaking?

 The Shock Dynamics correlation